ChamomileTommy/aws-sam-restapi-blogposts/README.md

 # AWS SAM REST API

-How to Build a Serverless REST API with AWS-SAM Node.js, TypeScript, and AWS DynamoDB
+How to Build a Serverless REST API with AWS-SAM,Node.js, TypeScript, and AWS DynamoDB

 ![My Image](./picture/architecture.png)